OmarMiniesy/Notes/Windows/System Configuration.md

 ### Registry Editor

 The **Windows Registry** is a central database that stores information about users, applications, and the hardware of a computer.
-- To view/edit the registry, the command `regedit.exe` can be types in the command prompt.
+- To view/edit the registry, the command `regedit.exe` can be typed in the command prompt.

 ---